chnm/anthologize/readme.txt

 == Changelog ==

+= 0.7.3 =
+* Fix a bug in TCPDF temp image file path creation on some server setups

 = 0.7.2 =
 * Fix a bug in TCPDF image paths on some server setups
 * Fix a bug that gave access to Anthologize settings to non-admins